grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

 corresponding events.

 In the invocation of a `grpc.Call`'s `startBatch`, a set of gRPC opTypes are passed.
-This is the mapping of the outbound opTypes to the interceptor methods they will trigger:
+This is the mapping of the outbound opTypes to the interception methods they will trigger:

 ```
 grpc.opType.SEND_INITIAL_METADATA -> start
 grpc.opType.SEND_MESSAGE -> sendMessage
 grpc.opType.SEND_CLOSE_FROM_CLIENT -> halfClose
 ```
-On the inbound side, these opTypes will map to these interceptor methods when responses are received from the server:
+On the inbound side, these opTypes will map to these interception methods when responses are received from the server:
 ```
 grpc.opType.RECV_INITIAL_METADATA -> onReceiveMetadata
 grpc.opType.RECV_MESSAGE -> onReceiveMessage